What’s the Deal With Secure Connections?

 In some cases, it may be possible to work around DNS rebinding protection by enabling Remote Access for your server.
 When enabled, this allows connections to be made via your public/WAN address.
 In most cases, your router will automatically keep such connections within your LAN, though this isn’t universal across all routers.

-Warning: When working around DNS rebinding protection this way, your apps and Plex Media Server will typically treat the connections as being from a "Remote" source.
-This can affect which streaming qualities are used, as well as trigger Remote-applicable bandwidth or transcoding limitations.
+Warning: When working around DNS rebinding protection this way, your apps and Plex Media Server will typically treat the connections as being from a “Remote” source.
+This can affect which streaming qualities are used, as well as trigger Remote-applicable Server Settings - Bandwidth and Transcoding Limits.